We measure all sorts of metrics in our businesses.

 As well as looking at outwards facing emails, improving your average email response time will help your team in their day-to-day work.

-For example, if a team member needs important information before a sales call, or technical help to reply to a customer support email, they’ll be stuck if they can’t get a reply from other team members.
+For example, if a team member needs important information before a sales call, or technical help to reply to a customer service email, they’ll be stuck if they can’t get a reply from other team members.

 If you build a company culture where replying to team members and helping them to do their work effectively is encouraged, everyone will be able to perform at their best, and it will reflect in your business performance.